Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Introduction

 The article is organised as follow.
-In \cref{Sect:model-defs}, we give a detailed discussion of the high-scale SUSY model structure.
-Here, we focus on the orbifolding mechanism of the $\mathrm{E}_8$ reduction and show how the $\left[\SU{3}{}\right]^3$ gauge group emerges along an $\SU{2}{F} \times \U{F}$ family symmetry and also how the corresponding representations emerge from those of $\mathrm{E}_8$.
+In \cref{Sect:model-defs}, we give a detailed discussion of the high-scale SUSY model structure focussing on specific conditions on the $\mathrm{E}_8$ reduction pattern that need to be satisfied in order to obtain a minimal working model based upon $\mathrm{E}_6 \times \SU{2}{F} \times \U{F}$ symmetry.
+Besides, we show how the $\left[\SU{3}{}\right]^3$ gauge group emerges along an $\SU{2}{F} \times \U{F}$ family symmetry and also how the corresponding representations emerge from those of $\mathrm{E}_8$.
 We also demonstrate the crucial role of high-dimensional operators in generating the T-GUT superpotential which only contains two unified Yukawa couplings.
 In \cref{Sect:soft-sector}, we introduce the most generic soft SUSY breaking sector in the left-right (LR) symmetric phase of the model emerging from the considered high-scale T-GUT.
 We also discuss the spontaneous gauge symmetry breaking (SSB) scheme induced by these soft interactions.
 We find that a new parity emerges, an analogue to $R$-parity in MSSM, which forbids the Yukawa-driven proton decay channels.
 This model is a multi-Higgs model and in \cref{Sect:fermion-sector} we give a first analysis of the fermion spectra and mixings for both, the `light' SM-like chiral fermions as well as the vector-like states.
 A particular focus will be on the interplay of tree-level and loop-induced contributions.
 In \cref{Sect:scales}, we demonstrate how the measured gauge couplings lead to an $\mathrm{E}_8$ scale of $O(10^{17})$~GeV taking into account the tree-level threshold corrections due to $\mathrm{E}_6$ high-dimensional operators.
 In \cref{Sect:Conclusions}, a brief summary and an outlook for future studies is given.
 In a series of appendices we collect the most important details on group-theoretical aspects and $\mathrm{E}_6$ representations, the evolution of the gauge couplings at different stages of symmetry breaking including the tree-level matching conditions.
 Moreover, we present a generic structure of the effective Lagrangian below the trinification breaking scale.